Introduction

 Where do objects come from?

-Suppose a product manager says:
+Suppose a product manager walks into your office and says:

 “We need an online hotel booking system.”